 Hanging on Hungover?
+[Video]

+My next task was figuring out how to present myself to the world.
+It was a process, and I had to start somewhere.
 My eyes slowly came apart like a dungeon door being pried open.
-It took more effort then was present just to unglue my eyelids from each other.
+It took more effort then I had just to unglue my eyelids from each other.

 As the light punctured my eyeballs and instantly dilated my pupils, my mind was intimidated by the fact that night had passed and day had birthed.